About St. Peter's Catholic School

 Our History

-In the early 19th century, Columbia saw a historic influx of immigrants from Ireland, many brought to the state capital to help in the construction of the Columbia canals.
-With few opportunities for Catholic worship present in the city, Bishop John England sent Dr. Dennis Corkery to Columbia.
-Dr. Corkery would become the first pastor of soon to be formed St. Peter's Catholic Church.
+In the early 19th century, Columbia saw an influx of immigrants from Ireland, many brought here to help build the Columbia canal.
+It was dangerous work and many became sick or died, so Bishop John England sent Fr.
+Dennis Corkery to Columbia to minister to the workers.
+Fr.
+Corkery would become the first pastor of soon to be formed St. Peter's Catholic Church.

 South Carolinian architect Robert Mills designed the original church, which was fully constructed by 1824, becoming one of the only churches in the Midlands and the “mother church” to many future congregations in the Southeast.